-- to provide an attractive setting, "front yard" and entry for developments; - to provide attractive streetscapes which complement street tree planting and other landscape measures undertaken by the Shire within the road reserves; - to screen unsightly on-site activities or areas; - to provide shade over paved areas, especially car parking areas;
+- to provide an attractive setting, "front yard" and entry for developments; - to provide attractive streetscapes which complement street tree planting and other landscape measures undertaken by the Shire within the road reserves; to screen unsightly on-site activities or areas; - to provide shade over paved areas, especially car parking areas;

-- to provide plants that are hardy and drought-tolerant, which provide habitat and food for local fauna, and require minimal herbicides and pesticides; and - to provide a high level of amenity for workers and visitors by providing summer shade, winter sun, and wind breaks.

-Landscape Requirements:

-- With the exception of all lots abutting the south side of Sultana Road West east of Milner Road, the first 8m (minimum) of each street frontage of every lot within the Industrial Development Zone shall be set aside, developed and maintained as landscaped (planted) space.
-The landscaping of this space shall contribute positively to the character of the streetscape. - Landscaping behind fences should not form a dense screen, except where it is required to screen outdoor storage areas or plant and equipment. - Perimeter fences may be placed behind landscaping strips, however the landscaping outside the lot boundary should generally require only low maintenance and should not easily trap wind-blown refuse. - Parking areas for staff, clients and visitors are to be provided with suitable species of canopy tree at a ratio of 1 tree per 6 car bays, spaced evenly throughout the parking area(s).
-The selected tree species must have a foliage-clear trunk, and a canopy capable of growing up to 5m in width. - Trees that drop nuisance litter such as fruit, berries, bark, sap and branches are not suitable for planting in car parks. - Parking areas should be designed to channel some rain water into the areas set aside for planted vegetation.
-Appropriate ground surfaces should be provided around the base of car park trees to maximise their access to air and water within their root zone.
-These surfaces could include mulch, gravel, porous paving, ground cover plants or grasses.
-Impervious paving around the base of trees is not permitted.

-- Wheel stops at the front ends of car parking bays must be used to prevent cars damaging trees. - All landscape designs should be practical and easily maintained. - All applications for Approval to Commence Development by the Shire of Kalamunda to include a detailed landscape plan as documented in Appendix 2 of this Policy. - Narrow landscaped strips (i.e., less than 2m in width excluding kerbs and other barriers) are ineffective and should be avoided. - Plantings should generally allow views into and across industrial sites rather than seeking to screen them entirely from view.
+Wheel stops at the front ends of car parking bays must be used to prevent cars damaging trees.
+All landscape designs should be practical and easily maintained.
+All applications for Approval to Commence Development by the Shire of Kalamunda to include a detailed landscape plan as documented in Appendix 2 of this Policy.
+Narrow landscaped strips (i.e., less than 2m in width excluding kerbs and other barriers) are ineffective and should be avoided.
+Plantings should generally allow views into and across industrial sites rather than seeking to screen them entirely from view.
 However, landscaping shall be used, perhaps in conjunction with screen fencing, to hide outdoor storage areas.

-- Significant tree planting should be a feature of every landscape plan.
+Indigenous and "water-wise" plant species are strongly preferred.
+Large areas of grass should be avoided.
+Significant tree planting should be a feature of every landscape plan.
 Trees shall be planted within the landscape strip of every street frontage at the minimum rate of one tree for every 6 metres of total lot frontage.
-These should preferably be planted at staggered intervals in two rows. - The use of mature/advanced plants to create an immediate visual impact and to enhance the amenity of the area is preferred. - The landscape design for each site shall be undertaken by a qualified landscape professional.
-All landscaping and planting shall be undertaken by a qualified contractor. - Proponents of new developments must make every endeavour to retain any existing large, healthy, mature trees on site, and accommodate their retention and ongoing protection in any site and landscape plan if possible and practical.

-Landscape Requirements for Lots Zoned Industrial Development Abutting the South Side of Sultana Road West and Located East of Milner Road:

-These lots are planned to be developed for industrial purposes as part of Stage 1, and well before lots on the north side of Sultana Road West in Stage 3 are developed.
-The lots on the north side of Sultana Road West are currently being used for rural residential-type development.
-For this reason, an additional level of visual protection from new industrial development for existing residents is warranted.

-Therefore, for lots abutting the south side of Sultana Road West and located east of Milner Road, the first 15m (minimum) of the Sultana Road West frontage of every lot shall be set aside, developed and maintained as landscaped (planted) space.
-The landscaping of this space shall act as a landscaped buffer and provide adequate visual screening from the road of the buildings and activities on the lot, and contribute positively to the character of the streetscape.
+These should preferably be planted at staggered intervals in two rows.
+The use of mature/advanced plants to create an immediate visual impact and to enhance the amenity of the area is preferred.
+The landscape design for each site shall be undertaken by a qualified landscape professional.
+All landscaping and planting shall be undertaken by a qualified contractor.
+Proponents of new developments must make every endeavour to retain any existing large, healthy, mature trees on site, and accommodate their retention and ongoing protection in any site and landscape plan if possible and practical. processa. andscape Requirements for Lots Zoned Industrial Development Abutting the South Side of Sultana Road West and Located East of Milner Road: These lots are planned to be developed for industrial purposes as part of Stage 1, and well before lots on the north side of Sultana Road West in Stage 3 are developed.
+The lots on the north side of Sultana Road West are currently being used or rural residential-type development.
+For this reason, an additional level of visual 19 protection from new industrial development for existing residents is warranted.
+Therefore, for lots abutting the south side of Sultana Road West and located east of 1 Vilner Road, the first 15m (minimum) of the Sultana Road West frontage of every lot shall be set aside, developed and maintained as landscaped (planted) space.
+The andscaping of this space shall act as a landscaped buffer and provide adequate risual screening from the road of the buildings and activities on the lot, and contribute positively to the character of the streetscape.
 Apart from this requirement, all other landscaping requirements listed in the previous section shall apply to lots zoned Industrial Development abutting the south side of Sultana Road West and located east of Milner Road.

-6.2 Landscape Reticulation
+20 Pa ge